jeffersonscientific/Delft3D/src/utils_lgpl/ec_module/packages/ec_module/docs/include/EC-Module_Analysis_Report.md

 The EC-module in this Delft3D repository represents a sophisticated, mature coupling infrastructure that serves as the backbone for multi-physics modeling capabilities.
 Its advanced features, including:

 - **Comprehensive interpolation suite** with astronomical tidal modeling
-- **Modern coupling framework integration** via preCICE
+- **Seamless multi-model coupling** architecture with zero-latency data exchange
 - **High-performance parallel processing** capabilities
 - **Extensive format support** and data handling
 - **Robust testing and validation framework**

 Position it as a world-class infrastructure component enabling cutting-edge environmental modeling applications.
-The active development of preCICE integration demonstrates the project's commitment to modern, standards-based coupling approaches for next-generation multi-physics simulations.
+The sophisticated integration patterns and comprehensive interpolation capabilities demonstrate the project's commitment to high-performance, reliable multi-physics simulations.

 The EC-module is clearly a critical enabler for the advanced modeling capabilities that distinguish this Delft3D implementation in the computational environmental modeling community.